American Bobtail Diseases: Everything you need to know about this fascinating cat breed

 compatibility

-intelligence and employment
+Intelligence and employment

-American Bobtail Diseases: A Comprehensive Review
+American Bobtail Diseases: A Comprehensive Overview

 Periodontitis (gum inflammation and tartar)